ctf/taskforce.sus.mcgill.ca/readme.md

 Contributing
 ------------

 Fork/clone this repository on either GitHub or the CTF Gitorious and send a pull/merge request when you're done.
+See the [Contributor guidelines](/dellsystem/ctf-website/wiki/Contributor-guidelines) page on the wiki for more information.

 Licensing
 ---------

 The content belongs to Computer Taskforce.
-The images were taken from the KDE and Gnome icon sets, or were released under a license that permits usage without attribution, or were created by myself and released under the same sort of license.
+The images were taken from the KDE and Gnome icon sets, or were released under a license that permits usage without attribution, or were created by myself and released under the same sort of license (see the [Image sources](/dellsystem/ctf-website/wiki/Image-sources) page for details).
 The Bootstrap and jQuery files are available under their respective licenses (well, Apache for both), and the rest (Javascript, Ruby) of the code is MIT-licensed.